A mischievous-looking dog sitting on a sofa surrounded by shredded pillows, gazing up with a guilty expression amid the mess.

 5. Shut the Gaps

 Block off small spaces behind appliances, under beds, or behind sofas where pets might get stuck—or find something dangerous to chew on.
+If you have cats, an Enclosed Cat Litter Box or Hooded Cat Litter Tray can also help keep their litter area tidy and safe.

 6. Think Seasonal